Screens that show the Raffle

 • After two minutes the raffle will be drawn, to ensure that the seller also has a quick selling experience.

 • The chance of winning the raffle will be increased each time someone loses.
-This will be A reward for putting in the effort.
-We called this the “chance boost”.
+This will be the reward for putting in the effort and a mechanism to keep people motivated.
+We visualised this "luck boost" this using a four leaved clover.

 • During the draw, we will show that a lot of real people are trying got get the ticket.
 This way we want to reduce the impression that only bots get them.